-The principal types of entities available in the U.S. are the corporation, limited liability company, partnership, limited partnership, limited liability partnership, and limited liability limited partnership. tax consequences of its activities in the U.S. It is important to consult with counsel regarding the pros and cons of formation in a particular jurisdiction.
+The principal types of entities available in the U.S. are the corporation, limited liability company, partnership, limited partnership, limited liability partnership, and limited liability limited partnership.

 1. Corporations

 A corporation is a legal entity that exists separate from its stockholders.
 It is an entity frequently used by foreign investors.